gonicus/clacks/doc/intro.rst

     Lenny does not work, so you just don't have to try...

-Depending on which parts of gosa-ng you want to deploy, there are different prerequisites to fulfill.
+Depending on which parts of clacks you want to deploy, there are different prerequisites to fulfill.
 Please read the relevant sections.